The procedure for the transfer of credit for recognized academic achievement toward the final degree is as follows:

 3. Credit for modules from outside the Faculty, if applicable

 Credit for modules from outside the Faculty of Law is only counted toward the degree if the modules from the Faculty are not sufficient to achieve the required ECTS credits.
-Again, the chronological order applies respectively the students choose (if there are modules completed within the same semester which could be considered for a transfer of credit).
+Credit is given at the student's choice.

 If, in this way, the credit of the modules counted toward the degree reaches a total greater than 180 ECTS credits in the Bachelor's degree or 90 ECTS credits in the Master's degree, the final degree is awarded with more than 180 ECTS credits or with more than 90 ECTS credits.